andreisergiu98/baeta/website/docs/api/extension-complexity/classes/ComplexityError.md

-# Class: ValidationError
+# Class: ComplexityError

-Thrown when input validation rules are not satisfied.
+Thrown when a query exceeds the complexity limits.

 ## Extends